Frequently asked questions

 Can I get my primary course of vaccines during this campaign?

-If you are eligible for a spring vaccination but have not had a COVID-19 vaccine before, or have missed a previous seasonal dose, you should still take up the offer of a spring COVID-19 vaccination to protect yourself.
+If you are eligible for a vaccination but have not had a COVID-19 vaccine before, or have missed a previous seasonal dose, you should still take up the offer of a vaccination to protect yourself.
 Most people do not need extra doses to make up for those you have missed.
-If you have a severely weakened immune system, your doctor may advise an extra dose three months after you have the spring vaccine.
+If you have a severely weakened immune system, your doctor may advise an extra dose three months after you have the vaccine.

 General